 Jon Ronson is a gonzo journalist in the spirit of Hunter S. Thompson, but with the comic heart of Monty Python.
 An award-winning writer and documentary filmmaker, his unique brand of intellect and comic wit has been described by comedian Jon Stewart as “satirical investigation.”

-In So You’ve Been Publicly Shamed Jon investigates our obsession with social media and it’s sometimes disastrous impact on our lives and collective conscience.
+In So You’ve Been Publicly Shamed, Jon investigates our obsession with social media and its occasional disastrous impact on our lives and collective conscience.
 It’s a timely and humane account that has been selected by many communities and campuses as a community-wide read.
 NPR called the book “[a] big-hearted take on an important and timely topic.”